 Days were passing in the lazy, slow down rhythm that the hot weather was imposing.
-The girls enjoyed the chance to flaunt their bikinis matched with scarves and sun glasses, the guys enjoyed the opportunity to live a life where dressing up was not an option.
-Long chat sessions socking in the pull took place regularly, they all increased the consumption of alcohol.
+The girls enjoyed the chance to flaunt their couture bikinis matched elegantly with scarves and sun glasses, the guys enjoyed the opportunity to live a life in which dressing up was not an option.
+The long chatting sessions, very often took place in the pool; they all increased the consumption of alcohol.
 In London after a glass of white wine Amedeo felt slightly tipsy.
 In there, alcohol seemed to pass through them with little or no effect.
 Amedeo and Milton both mastered the preparation of caipirinha and they were more than happy to show off their newly acquired skill.
 Milton, who, despite an air of pragmatic person, very down to earth, very logic, was very perceptive of Amedeo’s moods, was the only person to be able to sense that his lover had something not quite right, but Amedeo kept reassuring him that all was good, nothing to worry about.

-It was about 1pm, of an afternoon very hot.
-The plan set the night before was to reach a beach further down the main road.
+It was about 1pm, of a very hot afternoon.
+The plan set the night before was to reach a beach further down the main road that apparently was meant to be particularly pretty.
 It involved a longer trip with a car.
 Amedeo found an excuse not to join the group.
 Milton insisted, but eventually let him be.
 The 5 friends made the final preparations, packed some lunch to have on the beach, filled some coolers with beer and left on a rented vehicle that saw better days.

 Amedeo was alone.
 He was not under the influence of any stimulants, alcohol of downers.
 He was sober.
 He needed to check the street one more time.
 He was terrified, but he knew he had to be alone.
 The action was quite mundane; he had to leave the flat, walk to a certain junction, one with the big avenue circumnavigating the hill, the other cutting straight through it perpendicular to the village main road.

-Amedeo had no idea of the type of preparation he should have adopted for the occasion, but to engage in a short meditation seemed to be appropriate.
+He had no idea about a suitable preparation he should have adopted for the occasion.
+He thought that engaging in a short meditation seemed to be appropriate.
 He was no expert in such discipline, but YouTube offered him some general guidance.
 He sat comfortable enough and began to focus on his breathing.
 For a while he was able to watch himself thinking, acknowledge the thoughts and let them go.
 He was sure he must have been doing it for at least 15 minutes.
 He checked his watch and realised that the minutes spent meditating were not even 5.

 :- Never mind.
 He said to himself.